 - Introducing Mental Health First Aid training for employees can help increase awareness within the business and create a culture of support.
 Talking about mental health in general, and not to specific people can also help tackle the issue without singling any one individual out.

 - Teach your staff about mental health, introduce guest speakers to team meetings or give them access to webinars or other resources which can help.
 This will help reduce the stigma and create greater awareness in the business.
+It will also help them to spot employee burnout symptoms.

 - Offering access to wellness or employee assistance programmes (EAPs) can really help employees with burnout as they can receive professional help and guidance, and it can also encourage them to seek help before they reach an extreme level of burnout.
 Businesses can no longer view wellness platforms as an optional perk of the job, but rather as a necessity to help ensure they have a healthy workforce.